MBRzealand/NewYorker/02 Requiements/UseCases/UseCase1/CasualUC1.md

 # Use case 1: Create Order

 **Actors:**
-Consultant.
+Consultant

 **Main Succeses Scenario:**

-The application prompts the user to specify the dimensions for the New Yorker wall.
+The application presents a form, that the Consultant user fills with the dimensions for the New Yorker wall.
 A Consultant specifies dimensions for New Yorker wall.
-A Consultant confirms dimensions for New Yorker wall.
 The application displays a slider for number of glass panels allowed vertically.
 The application displays a slider for number of glass panels allowed horizontally.
 A Consultant specifies the number of glass panels vertically.